tchoi8/distributedwebofcare/_posts/2018-7-26-DistributedDanceFloor.md

 **About the Author:**

-Lai Yi Ohlsen (www.laiyiohlsen.com) is an artist and project manager with a background in movement and computer science.
+[Lai Yi Ohlsen](http://laiyiohlsen.com) is an artist and project manager with a background in movement and computer science.